mlswg/mls-protocol/draft-ietf-mls-protocol.md

 {{?I-D.ietf-mls-architecture}}.
 In particular, we assume that the following services are provided:

-* A Delivery Service that routes MLS messages among the participants in the protocol.
+* A Delivery Service (DS) that routes MLS messages among the participants in the protocol.
 The following types of delivery are typically required:

   * Pre-publication of KeyPackage objects for clients
   * Broadcast delivery of Proposal and Commit messages to members of a group
   * Unicast delivery of Welcome messages to new members of a group
+  * Sequencing of Commit messages (see {{sequencing}})

-* An Authentication Service that enables group members to authenticate the credentials presented by other group members.
+* An Authentication Service (AS) that enables group members to authenticate the credentials presented by other group members.

+The DS and AS may also apply additional policies to MLS operations to obtain additional security properties.
+For example, MLS enables any participant to add or remove members of a group; a DS could enforce a policy that only certain members are allowed to perform these operations.
+MLS authenticates all members of a group; a DS could help ensure that only clients with certain types of credential are admitted.
+MLS provides no inherent protection against denial of service; A DS could also enforce rate limits in order to mitigate these risks.

 ##  Change Log